 The Chicago Statement on Biblical Application

-Below you will find excerpts from The Chicago Statement on Biblical Application (December, 1986).
+Below you will find excerpts from The Chicago Statement on Biblical Application (December 1986).
 Please note that not every affirmation or every denial from each Article in the original Chicago Statement is printed here—we’ve only included the ones that represent the general beliefs of Red Door Church members and which we believe are a product of sincere Christian faith.
+Also, note that we have made small changes to the wording in Article VIII.

 Article V: Sanctity of Human Life